 Whatever the region, alpine-style is one of our favorite pairings for scotch.
 Why?
 Alpine-style is a robust, hardy cheese with plenty of nutty flavor to match the intensity dished out by a glass of scotch.

-Whatever your preferred drink – there’s a Wisconsin cheese eagerly awaiting to be consumed with it.
+Whatever your preferred drink, there’s a Wisconsin Cheese eagerly waiting to be consumed with it.
 When you’re ready for even more pairing options, you can set sail for new, cheese-filled horizons with our comprehensive list of cheese and drink pairings.
 Want a meal or meat pairing to go with all that wine and cheese?
 We don’t blame you.
+Check out our recommended lists to get started.

 FAQs: Pairing Liquor with Cheese